Zeeshanahmad4/awesome_list_of_anti_detect_browsers_apps/README.md

 A curated list of awesome anti detect, stealth Browers app, paid and free.

 ## ATTOMATION OR SETTING UP SERVICES
-IF YOU WANT OUR HELP IN ANY OF THE BELOW APPS IN AUTOMATION or MANAGING SERVICES, [CHECK OUR WEBSITE](https://mlaautomation.com/) or email (ahmadzee26@gmail.com).
+IF YOU WANT OUR HELP IN ANY OF THE BELOW APPS IN AUTOMATION OR MANAGING SERVICES, [CHECK OUR WEBSITE](https://mlaautomation.com/) or email us (ahmadzee26@gmail.com).

 ## Contributing
-Please feel free to send me [pull requests](https://github.com/jbhuang0604/awesome-computer-vision/pulls) or email (ahmadzee26@gmail.com) to add links.
+Please feel free to send me [pull requests](https://github.com/Zeeshanahmad4/awesome_list_of_anti_detect_browsers_apps/pulls) or email (ahmadzee26@gmail.com) to add links.